Financial freedom is a spectrum—with exciting opportunities along the way

 A simple way to measure each level of financial freedom

-As we learned in this article, you can live off 4% of your investments indefinitely.
+As we learned in this chapter, you can live off 4% of your investments indefinitely.
 (There are a few caveats to this; read the linked article for more.)

 So, for every $100,000 invested, you can safely withdraw $4,000 a year for the rest of your life.

 That’s pretty sweet.
 But the above example isn’t intuitive (for me, at least).
 Most people don’t think in increments of $4,000 a year; they think in monthly income.

 So, for simplicity, let’s use this: $300,000 invested yields $1,000 a month in super-sweet passive income.

 (In case you’re wondering, here’s the math: (300,000*.04= $12,000 a year, or $1,000 a month.)

 Let’s apply these numbers in an example.